spacemeshos/testnet-guide/install.md

 [link to installer here]
 [Installer Binary Hash]

-> Recommended! follow [these steps](auth.md) to verify that the Installer you have  downloaded is authentic.

 ### CLI-only Linux

-Running linux old-school style without any GUI?
+> Running linux old-school style without any GUI?
 We got you covered!
-Just follow [this guide](no_gui_linux.md) to join the Testnet from your system.
+Just follow [this guide](linux.md) to join the Testnet from your system.

 ---

 ## Step 2 - Installing & Running the App

+First, optional but recommended! follow [these steps](auth.md) to verify that the Installer you have downloaded is authentic and not compromised by a 3rd party.

 ### OS X
 Locate the installer you have downloaded in Finder and double click it.
 Follow the on-screen instructions.